Welcome to Android World

 Best Android Apps to Turn Your Android Smartphone into a TV Remote Control

+The television has always been a good stress reliever after a hard day’s work.
+It is just so relaxing to watch your favorite TV shows, or probably a movie or two.
 The definition of TV nowadays has already evolved.
 With all these new technologies right now, TV has never been the same.
 Lots of things can now be done on your TV–things like video streaming, DVR, social networking, browsing the Web, and many others.
+Now, imagine if you can extend...

 Tuesday, July 10, 2012